What does the Infrastructure Investment and Jobs Act mean for OSMRE's AML Program?

 Below, OSMRE provides guidance on some of these questions.

 No – the annual AML fee-based grants that States and Tribes receive are separate from the Bipartisan Infrastructure Law (BIL) AML grants.
-The AML fee-based grants are funded primarily by reclamation fees and distributed as required by section 402 of SMCRA, while the BIL AML grants are funded from the United States Treasury and will be distributed as required by section 40701 of the BIL.
+The AML fee-based grants are funded primarily by reclamation fees and distributed as required by section 402 of the Surface Mining Control and Reclamation Act of 1977 (SMCRA), while the BIL AML grants are funded from the United States Treasury and will be distributed as required by section 40701 of the BIL.

 The distribution announced on February 7, 2022, was the first of 15 annual installments under the BIL that will provide approximately $10.87 billion (after BIL-directed reductions) for AML reclamation projects, in addition to funds available under AML-fee based grants.
-The BIL AML guidance document published on July 21, 2022, provides additional details on the BIL AML grants and expectations for the program for fiscal year (FY) 2022.
-OSMRE is issuing FY 2023 BIL AML guidance with the FY 2023 BIL AML distribution.
+The BIL AML guidance documents published in July 2022 and June 2023 provide additional details on the BIL AML grants and expectations for the program for fiscal years (FY) 2022 and 2023.
+OSMRE is issuing FY 2024 BIL AML guidance with the FY 2024 BIL AML distribution.

-In FY 2022, Alaska had an unfunded inventory of roughly $25.8 million, so its 15-year allocation was increased from $3.3 million (under the formula) to raise its total to $20 million.
-The roughly $16.7 million in extra funds to Alaska resulted from a recalculation among the States and Tribes in proportion to their historic coal percentage.
-The same calculation methodology was applied to Alaska in FY 2023, resulting in a grant distribution amount of $1.3 million.
+In FY 2022, Alaska had an unfunded inventory of roughly $25.8 million, so its 15-year allocation was increased from $3.3 million (under the formula) to $20 million.
+Providing additional funds to Alaska required recalculating the distributions to the other States and Tribes, which was carried out in proportion to their historic coal percentage.
+The same calculation methodology was applied to Alaska in FY 2023 and FY 2024, resulting in a grant distribution amount of approximately $1.3 million.

-• How will the BIL AML distribution amounts be calculated in FY2023?
+How will the BIL AML distribution amounts be calculated in FY2024?

-• Was the same calculation methodology for FY 2022 applied to the FY 2023 BIL AML distribution amounts?
+Was the same calculation methodology used to calculate BIL AML distribution amounts in previous years?

 Yes.

-• How do states and tribes reconcile recommended labor provisions in the Bipartisan Infrastructure Law AML guidance document that conflict with state or tribal bid laws and regulations?
+How do States and Tribes reconcile recommended labor provisions in the BIL AML guidance document that conflict with State or Tribal bid laws and regulations?

-States and Tribes are encouraged to meet the recommendations set forth in the BIL AML guidance document to the extent those steps are possible and consistent with applicable State or Tribal laws and regulations.
+States and Tribes are encouraged to meet the recommendations set forth in the BIL AML guidance document to the extent they are possible and consistent with applicable State or Tribal laws and regulations.

 Yes.
 The primary resource to identify disadvantaged communities is Version 1 of the Climate and Economic Justice Screening Tool (CEJST) that was developed by the Council on Environmental Quality (CEQ) (screeningtool.geoplatform.gov) and released on November 22, 2022.
-Another tool to identify disadvantaged communities is available from the Environmental Protection Agency (EPA) at ejscreen.epa.gov/mapper.
+All Federally Recognized Tribes and Tribal entities are also recognized as disadvantaged communities, whether or not they have land.

-We expect eligible States and Tribes will start applying for the FY 2023 funds in June 2023.
-OSMRE will also publish minor revisions to the final BIL Guidance in June 2023, with pertinent information explaining how eligible States and Tribes may apply for the second BIL distribution of $725 million.
+We expect eligible States and Tribes will start applying for the FY 2024 funds in June 2024.
+OSMRE will also publish minor revisions to the final BIL Guidance by June 2024, with pertinent information explaining how eligible States and Tribes may apply for the third BIL distribution of $725 million.

 Yes.
 Eligible States and Tribes will be able to apply annually for the amount specified in each fiscal year’s BIL grant distribution.